quinnanya/ph_wordvectors/understanding-creating-word-embeddings.md

 3. You can use a file path to a folder full of different types of files, but this code is only going to look for *.txt files*.
 If you want to work with different file types, you'll have to change the "endswith(.txt)" call.
 However, keep in mind that these files should always contain some form of plain text.
 For example, a Word document or a PDF won't work with this code.

 In the code block below, you will provide the file path for the sample corpus which you should have downloaded and saved somewhere easy for you to locate.
 The sample corpus can be downloaded from [Github](https://github.com/ViralTexts/nineteenth-century-recipes).
+The code will loop through the folders and sub-folders in the filepath that you provide and will look for files that are of type `.txt`.
+The code begins by first identifying those files and then reading them into memory.

 ```